Airdate: 10/01/1986

 Assignment: Jonathan and Mark are assigned to work as coaches at the Special Olympics.

-The assignment remains the same: Jonathan and Mark are working as trainers for the Special Olympics—a real sporting competition for athletes with mental impairments of any age.
+The context remains largely the same, but the assignment is now slightly different: Jonathan and Mark are working as trainers for the Special Olympics—a real sporting competition for athletes with mental impairments of any age.
 There, they befriend Todd (notably, the only child in this episode portrayed by an actor without disabilities) and train him for the competition.
-At the same time, they help Scotty and Diane, who have just learned they cannot have children, be open to the idea of adoption — and become Todd’s friend after meeting him during his training.
+At the same time, they help Scotty and Diane, who have just learned they cannot have children, be open to the idea of adoption — and let them become Todd’s friend after meeting him during his training.

 So, part one concluded with Todd misunderstanding Scotty’s motivational speech as an intention to adopt him, and the kid now is convinced that if he wins the upcoming Olympics, Scotty and Diane will take him in.

-And after weeks of training, in part two, everything is ready for the actual Olympics.
+In part two, after weeks of training, everything is ready for the actual Olympics.

 And, just like for Deke in One Fresh Batch Of Lemonade, there’s Scotty there.